As/Is

 Look: I have, in my pocket, a

-copy of Aleister Crowley.
-It’s red.
+fire-red copy of Aleister Crowley.
+Do what thou wilt.

 I am in an artist’s studio: winter,